George Holmes University Distinguished Professor

 » SRC's Nanoelectronics Research Initiative and NIST awarded a UNL team a five-year contract to lead a new Center for NanoFerroic Devices (April 2013).

-» Our prediction of a magneto-electrically driven giant electroresistance effect in ferroelectric tunnel junctions is confirmed experimentally, as reported in Nature Materials and featured in the UNL press release (February 2013).
+» Our prediction of a magneto-electrically driven giant electroresistance effect is confirmed experimentally, as reported in Nature Materials and featured in the UNL press release (February 2013).

 » Book “Multifunctional Oxide Heterostructures” is published by the Oxford University Press.
-The book is written by world-recognized scientists working in the field of complex oxides (September 2012).
+(September 2012).

 » Pavel Lukashev’s paper “Ferroelectric control of magnetocrystalline anisotropy of the Fe/BaTiO3 (001) interface” was featured by the editors of Journal of Physics (June 2012).